Introduction to Cassandra Interview Questions

 - Also, read data for the business intelligence system

-For performance and availability, Cassandra is designed for large-scale distributed data, and it is optimized for very fast writes.
+Cassandra is designed for large-scale distributed data to optimize performance and availability, with a particular emphasis on very fast writes.

 The various factors responsible for using Cassandra are